 We don't have an official answer to that exact question.
-We've been a bit like Abraham in approaching this issue: "Will not the Judge of all the earth do right?"
+We've been a bit like Abraham in approaching this issue by responding with a question: "Will not the Judge of all the earth do right?"
 (Genesis 18:25)

-The closest we come a direct answer is in one of our articles of faith:"We believe that glorious and everlasting life is assured to all who savingly believe in, and obediently follow, Jesus Christ our Lord; and that the finally impenitent shall suffer eternally in hell."
+The closest we come to a direct answer can be found in one of the Nazarene Articles of Faith (those doctrinal statements hammered out in global General Assemblies of the denomination): "We believe that glorious and everlasting life is assured to all who savingly believe in, and obediently follow, Jesus Christ our Lord; and that the finally impenitent shall suffer eternally in hell."

-Most Nazarene leaders that I know would not use that statement to promote a narrow restrictivism or particularism.
+Most Nazarene leaders that I know would refrain from using that statement to promote a narrow restrictivism or particularism.
 Most would hold some version of the "wider hope" that at least leaves the door cracked open for someone to follow the grace of God which, scripture says, has reached out in some way to all people (this view is not in any way saying that being a faithful follower of another religious system is enough to save a person).

 That statement is within the "wider hope" tradition. [ more on wider hope]